The United States Is Close To A Recession

 AMERICAT STOCK MAN PIC

-Wait… I forgot one more thing
+Wait… I forgot one more thing.

 C8QItdaXYAQe9TT (1)

-If you shared this article because of the headline only and didn’t bother to read it, you’re the bear I am talking about.
+If you only shared this article because of the headline and didn’t bother to read it, you’re the bear I am talking about.

-This is America folks, don’t bring that weak Anti-American RT pro-Russian garbage in this country!
+This is America, folks.
+Don’t bring that weak anti-American RT pro-Russian garbage in this country!

 Logan Mohtashami is a financial writer and blogger covering the U.S. economy with a specialization in the housing marketLogan Mohtashami is a senior loan officer at AMC Lending Group, which has been providing mortgage services for California residents since 1987.
 Logan also tracks all economic data daily on his own Facebook page https://www.facebook.com/Logan.Mohtashami